Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But the Roman Empire became decadent, the Barbarians pounded at the gates, and business – until then conducted on the city's hills – moved down below, which explains why you need to climb if you want to explore what's left of Rome.

-High on the list of what to see in Lyon is the Old City, protected as a Unesco World Heritage Site.
+This is one of the unique things to do in Lyon, especially in the areas of Croix-Rousse and in the Old City, which is protected as a Unesco World Heritage Site.

 Translated as Old Lyon or Lyon Old Town, this warren of medieval streets stretches inward from the west bank of the Saône to the lower reaches of Fourvière Hill.